Nimai95/Project-2-Machine-Learning/README.md

 ### Lessons

-* We have experienced both overfitting and underfitting and that understand that we need to find out the sweet pot for the best fit
+* We have experienced both overfitting and underfitting and understood that we need to find out the sweet pot for a good fit
 * Imperfections when data grows when we split 70/30 and 80/20 the result significantly changes
 * It's hard to find out one model fit all, and the challenge is to keep accuracy score stable